 He said the government wants to dialogue with Europe "as equals and with equal dignity."
 Salvini denied the government would take unpopular debt-fighting measures like taxing Italians' savings.
 Instead he pushed for broader tax amnesties, which he prefers to call "fiscal peace" initiatives aimed at raking in revenues.

-At an event in Rome, the economy minister argued it was in the interests of both Brussels and Rome to reach a compromise.
+At a forum in Rome, Tria said Italy must avoid any infraction procedures, contending it's in the interests of both Brussels and Rome to reach a compromise.

 "An Italy-Europe clash will surely damage Italy, but also damage Europe," Tria said.

 D'Emilio reported from Rome.